 Medications play an important role in our life – they help cure disease, relieve symptoms or prevent the development of disease.
 There is no such drugs, administration of which was not associated with risk.
 All medicines have side effects, some of them can be very dangerous and even fatal.
 Many side effects for medicines are already known and described in the instructions for use, but doesn’t mean that they will necessarily develop in each patient.
-World Health Organization experts say that about 60% of unwanted side reactions can be prevented.
+World Health Organization experts and Canadian Family Pharmacy specialists say that about 60% of unwanted side reactions can be prevented.

 Why it is important to take medications correctly?

 According to the experts, the main causes of adverse side effects: